 Use this data to corroborate your findings from the earlier steps.
 For example, if your survey showed that 90% of your customers are married, your demographics data should reflect that your visitors are older (since

-Step #4: Create customer persona
+Step #4: Create customer profile

 In this final step, you’ll use the data you’ve collected so far to create a rough sketch of

 You don’t have to go fancy with this — a simple Word doc will suffice.
-However, attaching a name and a personality to each customer persona (such as Frugal Fred for a budget customer) makes it easier to remember.
+However, attaching a name and a personality to each customer profile (such as Frugal Fred for a budget customer) makes it easier to remember.